sonexeee/QuickQR/README.md

 pip install quickqr

 ```
-# For upgrade it if you install it already:
+# For upgrade if you install it already:
 ```bash
 pip install --upgrade quickqr